laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

 .. seealso::

-    A high quality zebrafish video with its optimal segmentation parameters is available for users to test idtracker.ai's capabilities on a more demanding situation.
-The session succeeds with protocol 2 and >99.9% estimated accuracy:
+    A high quality zebrafish video with its optimal segmentation parameters is available for users to test idtracker.ai's capabilities on a more demanding situation:

     .. code-block:: toml